 Windows TLS 1.3 Support

-Microsoft has not provided a roadmap for their implementation of TLS 1.3 on Windows 10 and Windows Server.
-They have added TLS 1.3 as an option as of build 1903, but have stated this is for testing purposes and should not be used in a production environment.
-When Microsoft enables TLS 1.3 in the Schannel SSPI, SocketTools will support this capability.
+Microsoft has not provided a roadmap for their implementation of TLS 1.3 on Windows 10 and later versions.
+They have added TLS 1.3 as an option for Windows 10 Build 1903, but have stated this is for testing purposes and should not be used in a production environment.
+When Microsoft enables TLS 1.3 in the Schannel SSPI for release versions of Windows, SocketTools will support this capability.

 Currently there is no indication that Microsoft plans to support TLS 1.3 on earlier versions of Windows.
 SocketTools will only support TLS 1.3 on Windows 10 Build 1903 and Windows Server 2019 Build 1903 or later versions.